cap-js/docs/guides/databases.md

 The following rules apply:

-- The compiler doesn’t check or process the provided SQL snippets in any way.
-You are responsible to ensure that the resulting statement is valid and doesn’t negatively impact your database or your application.
-We don’t provide support for problems caused by using this feature.
+- The compiler doesn't check or process the provided SQL snippets in any way.
+You are responsible to ensure that the resulting statement is valid and doesn't negatively impact your database or your application.
+We don't provide support for problems caused by using this feature.

 - If you refer to a column name in the annotation, you need to take care of a potential name mapping yourself, for example, for structured elements.

 - Annotation  `@sql.prepend` is only supported for entities translating to tables.
 It can't be used with views nor with elements.
-- For HANA there is an implicit `@sql.prepend:'COLUMN'` which is overwritten by an explicitly provided `@sql.prepend`.
+- For SAP HANA there is an implicit `@sql.prepend:'COLUMN'` which is overwritten by an explicitly provided `@sql.prepend`.

 * Both `@sql.prepend` and `@sql.append` are disallowed in SaaS extension projects.